akka/akka/akka-docs/src/main/paradox/mailboxes.md

 Java
 :   @@snip [DispatcherDocTest.java]($code$/java/jdocs/dispatcher/DispatcherDocTest.java) { #prio-dispatcher }

-It is also possible to configure a mailbox type directly like this:
+It is also possible to configure a mailbox type directly like this (this is a top-level configuration entry):

 Scala
 :   @@snip [DispatcherDocSpec.scala]($code$/scala/docs/dispatcher/DispatcherDocSpec.scala) { #prio-mailbox-config #mailbox-deployment-config }